SemClone/osslili/README.md

 # semantic-copycat-oslili

-A powerful, accurate, and fast tool for identifying licenses and copyright information in local source code.
-Perfect for open source compliance, license auditing, and SBOM generation.
+A focused tool for identifying licenses and copyright information in local source code, producing evidence of where licenses are detected.

 ## What It Does

-`semantic-copycat-oslili` automatically analyzes local source code to extract:
+`semantic-copycat-oslili` analyzes local source code to produce evidence of:
-- **License information** - Detects and identifies SPDX licenses with 97%+ accuracy using regex and fuzzy hashing
+- **License detection** - Shows which files contain which licenses (e.g., "LICENSE contains Apache-2.0 text")
-- **Copyright statements** - Intelligently extracts copyright holders and years
+- **SPDX identifiers** - Detects SPDX-License-Identifier tags in source files, documentation, and metadata
-- **Attribution notices** - Generates legally compliant attribution documentation
+- **Copyright statements** - Extracts copyright holders and years from source files

-The tool scans local directories and files, identifying license files and extracting copyright information, then outputs attribution data in multiple formats suitable for compliance documentation, SBOMs, and legal notices.
+The tool outputs JSON evidence showing exactly where each license was detected and how it was matched.

 ### Why Use This Tool?